outbounder/shellreactions-exec/README.md

 Executes commands to `cmdData[remote]` and waits for them to exit.
 This is wrapper of `exec` helper, however it executes all the commands via `ssh`.

-* `remote` - String
-The passed value will be used to get from `cmdData` the corresponding remote server

 The helper generates a single command in form: